rbeede/auto-raspberry-pi/README.md

 # auto-raspberry-pi
-Scripts to simplify setup of headless Raspberry Pi
+Scripts to simplify setup of headless Raspberry Pi.
+Similar idea to https://github.com/nmcclain/raspberian-firstboot?tab=readme-ov-file but does not require a new image build.

 * Assumes booting from a microSD
 * Tested using a Raspberry Pi 4B